grow

 COLLECTIVE HEALTH

 Let’s work together for a just and healthy community.
-We will have an open agenda with the goal of addressing issues that affect all of us and our quality of life.
+These gatherings have an open agenda with the goal of addressing issues that affect all of us and our quality of life.
 We’ll connect our efforts to improve pantry operations, expand opportunities and increase member involvement when applicable.
-We will learn how to lead ourselves to health, autonomy and collective care.
-Childcare and stipends for your time are available.
+We are learning how to lead ourselves to health, autonomy and collective care.
+Childcare is available.

 IS THERE SOMETHING YOU WANT TO LEARN, OR HAVE AN IDEA FOR A WORKSHOP?